Ridgacre Branch: Route

 Church Lane crossed the canal at Ridgacre Bridge, beyond which the Jesson Branch continued to the south, while the Halford Branch turned to the east.
-Jesson Bridge crossed the entrance to the Jesson Branch, which was bordered by an iron works and Ridgacre Tube Works to the west and the workings of a disused colliery to the east in 1890.
+Jesson Bridge crossed the entrance to the Jesson Branch, which was bordered by an iron work and Ridgacre Tube Works to the west and the workings of a disused colliery to the east in 1890.
 By 1904, the iron works was a rolling mill, and the tube works had become the Acme Iron Foundry.
 The Oriental Tube Works had been built on the north bank of the next section of the Halford Branch by 1904, and a wharf served the Hall End Brick Works, where the canal turned to the north to pass under Church Lane again, at Church Lane Bridge.
-There was a large basin beyond the bridge in 1890, connected by tramways to workings to the east and to Hall End Colliery to the north.
+There was a large basin beyond the bridge, in 1890, connected by tramways to workings to the east and to Hall End Colliery to the north.
 The canal appears to terminate before the bridge by 1904, and the colliery buildings and tramways have gone.
 By 1966, the brickworks and the Jesson Branch had both gone.